Are you tired of hearing “We need a training course”? L&D people, listen up!

 This is why the role of the employee’s manager here is critical.
 Bridging the gap between training and the trainee’s job is the main challenge here.
 The training plan must take into account how the learnings from the training will fit and be applied in their daily work.
 This doesn’t need to be overly complicated.
 The manager should support the request for ‘some training’ and determine what the overall development area is for the employee and consider many other possible delivery methods.

 Moreover, the delivery method here can make a massive difference.
 When dealing with training for software programs, an online course can be very beneficial.
 This is because an employee can learn the content and then immediately apply it in the software they have on their computer.
 The gap from completing a training course to applying the learning can be massively reduced.
 This can be made even more successful where an interactive online course is provided.
-This can provide a lab style environment where concepts, examples and activities can be completed by the trainee in the software whilst working through the course.
-But what if you could put the learning directly inside the software?
+This can provide a lab style environment where concepts, examples and activities can be completed by the trainee in the software while working through the course.

 Defining results from learning interventions will always be a challenge, but if you are a Head of Department reading this, before you go to your L&D department and say ‘we need a training course’, try and clarify the change or result that you want to achieve.
 And also, have in mind, that when it comes to software training, there are lots of innovative ways for training tools coming into the market, making it easier to get actual results and behaviour change.